Liberty Seated Quarters

 6060865003

-Gem $6300 Superb Gem Original, Osprey Collection.
+Gem $5000 Superb Gem Original, Osprey Collection.
+Consignor Price Reduction.
 A thick band of blue-green color surrounds the obverse, highlighted by burnt russet patina above the head.
 Rose and gold centers are lightly toned, and the eye appeal is exceptional.
 Fully struck, an important distinction for this date, as many high-grade pieces come with soft stars or other striking issues.
 Under a glass, fine die polish lines are evident on both sides.
 CAC has certified 100 pieces, with 10 examples finer.
 A superb example of the type.
 Housed in new large font NGC holder with CAC approval.

 Seated 25C 1857 1857